 Getting Fingerprints Off of Comic Book

-To remove comic book fingerprints from your favorite issues and pages, a dry page cleaner like a small art magic eraser will need to be purchased.
+To remove the image of fingerprints from your best comics and pages and characters, a dry page cleaner like a small art magic eraser will need to be purchased.
 Take the book page that has the fingerprint and lay it on a hard, flat surface.
 Make sure to gently rub the dry page cleaner into the fingerprint with low to medium force.
 Rubbing too hard will force the fingerprint deeper into the book.
 Additionally, the page’s ink may run off and smear the pages .

 Can I Use a Liquid Cleaner?

 Liquid cleaners exist for more durable, thicker pieces of canvas and paper.
 Cardboard or card stock can handle liquid cleaners.
 Comics, however, are printed on a thin paper to keep them small and compact.
 These pieces of paper cannot handle the liquid cleaners you find at art stores and supplies retailers.

 If it is just a fingerprint, yes, they should come out of a comic.
 If the fingerprint was placed in the comic with oil or grease, maybe not.
 It depends on how long the fingerprint has sat in the book, and the amount of grime.
 Over time, prints made with excess oil or grease can set into the book too deep to be removed.
 In these cases, a full cleaning may be in order, which takes much more time and effort.
 For a simple fingerprint, however, the process should be fast and painless.

 Fingerprints are bound to happen.
 Unless collectors purchase their comics in gloves and place them directly in a case, it is natural.
 For the most part, removing a comic book fingerprint should only require a dry page cleaner like a magic eraser.
 The process should be fast, and before you know it, the comic should be like brand new.